Yugoslav science fiction: Socialist Federal Republic of Yugoslavia (1945–1991)

-In the years following World War II, the Slovene authors strove to write in accordance to contemporary trends in world science fiction.
+In the years following World War II, Slovene sceince fiction authors aspired to write in accordance with contemporary trends in international science fiction.
 The theme of extraterrestrial life is one of the predominant themes in the 1950s.
 The first Slovene science fiction work dealing with the subject was Matej Bor's 1955 novel Vesolje v akvariju (Universe in Aquarium).
-In this work aliens were described as anthropomorphic beings, but more perfect than humans.
+In the work aliens were described as anthropomorphic beings, but more perfect than humans.
 Another notable work featuring the motif of anthropomorphic aliens was Branimir Žganjer's Natančno tri dni zamude (Exactly Three Days of Delay).
 The theatre play Pregnani iz raja (Outlawed from Heaven, 1970) by Franc Puncer and Jure Kislinger was the first to abandon the idea of aliens' anthropomorphic form.

-First Slovene authors dedicated entirely to science fiction appeared in the 1960s.
-The most notable among them was writer and psychologist Vid Pečjak.
+First Slovene authors devoted entirely to science fiction appeared in the 1960s.
+The most prominent among them was writer and psychologist Vid Pečjak.
 His most notable science fiction works include Drejček in trije Marsovčki (Drejchek and Three Little Martians, 1961), dedicated to young adult audience, Pobegli robot (Runaway Robot, 1967), Adam in Eva na planetu starcev (Adam and Eve on the Planet of Old Men, 1972), Roboti so med nami (The Robots Are among Us, 1974), Kam je izginila Ema Lauš (Where Did Ema Lauš Disappear, 1980) and Tretje življenje (Third Life, 1980), which he wrote together with Boris Grabnar.
 Another notable author from the 1960s was Leopold Suhodolčan, with his novel Trije v raketi (Three People in the Rocket, 1961); Suhodolčan would return to science fiction a decade and a half later, with Stopinje po zraku (Feet in the Air, 1977).

 The 1970s brought the emergence of many young authors.
-Most of these authors created works which were modern in both style and subjects, inspired both by Slovene science fiction tradition and modern tendencies in world science fiction.
+Most of these authors created works which were modern in both style and subjects, inspired both by Slovene science fiction tradition and modern tendencies in international science fiction.
 Most notable authors from this period include Franjo Puncer, Gregor Strniša, Branko Gradišnik, Boris Grabnar, Miha Remec, Milica Kitek, Marjan Tomšič, Tomaž Kralj, Boris Novak, Ivan Sivec and Boris Čevin.
 Miha Remec would become the most notable Slovene science fiction author in Yugoslavia with his works Prepoznavanje (Recognition, 1977), Iksion (1981), Mana (1985), Lovec (Hunter, 1987) and Nečista hči (Unclean Daughter, 1987).

-Just as Serbo-Croatian science fiction, the Slovene science fiction experienced renaissance in the 1980s.
-The influx of new authors was announced in the late 1970s, when Ljubljana magazine Nedeljski dnevnik started publishing science fiction stories by Slovene authors, printing more than 180 stories until December 1981.
-One of the most published and most talented among these authors was Samo Kuščer.
+Just as science fiction in Serbo-Croatian, the Slovene science fiction experienced renaissance in the 1980s.
+The influx of new authors was announced in the late 1970s, when Ljubljana magazine Nedeljski dnevnik started publishing science fiction stories by Slovene authors, printing more than 180 stories by December 1981.
+One of the most published and most prominent among these authors was Samo Kuščer.
 His stories were collected in the book Sabi (1983), which would mark the beginning of his writing career.
 Besides Kuščer, other notable authors from the 1980s include Brane Dolinar, Miloš Mikeln, Bojan Meserko, Milan Rotner and Veseljko Simonovič.
 Besides authors, the 1980s brought the new generation of science fiction critics and first theorists of the genre, the most notable ones being Drago Bajt, Jože Dolničar and Žiga Leskovček.